MuscleZebrafish/MyofibrilQuant/README.md

 #### Calculate brightness by position from edge to center

-8. Put the 3 Position Analysis MATLAB files (PositionAnalysisBatch.m, PositionAnalysisBatch.m and Position_Analysis_V2.mlx) together in the folder containing your segmented images.
+8. Put the 3 Position Analysis MATLAB files (PositionAnalysis.m, PositionAnalysisBatch.m and Position_Analysis_V2.mlx) together in the folder containing your segmented images.

 9. Open folder with files and Position_Analysis_V2.mlx in Matlab